Mbarara Hospital

+surrounding countries, including the Democratic Republic of Congo, Rwanda, Tanzania, and Burundi.
+The hospital provides specialized and super-specialized services to a catchment area of twelve districts, including the City of Mbarara.

 Location

-The hospital is in Mbarara District, Ankole sub-region and is located within the central business district of the city.
+The hospital is in Mbarara City, Ankole sub-region and is located within the central business district of the city.
 This location is approximately 139 km, by road, west of Masaka Regional Referral Hospital, in the city of Masaka.
 This is approximately 268 km, by road, southwest of Mulago National Referral Hospital, in Kampala, the capital city of Uganda.
 The geographical coordinates of Mbarara Hospital are0°36'59.0"S, 30°39'32.0"E (Latitude:-0.616389; Longitude:30.658889).

 Overview

 Mbarara Hospital is a public hospital, founded by the Uganda Ministry of Health, and general care in the hospital is free.
-It is affiliated with the medical school of the Mbarara University of Science and Technology, one of the four medical schools in Uganda.
+It is affiliated with the Mbarara University School of Medicine, the medical school of Mbarara University of Science and Technology, and serves as the teaching hospital of that university.
 The hospital is staffed by medical students and residents.
 The hospital also acts as a teaching hospital for Nursing students from Bishop Stuart University.

 Mbarara Hospital is one of the 15 internship Hospitals in Uganda where graduates of Ugandan medical schools can serve one year of internship under the supervision of qualified specialists and consultants.
 Its bed capacity is 600, although, as is the case with many Ugandan public hospitals, many more patients are admitted, with the excess sleeping on the floors.
 There is an acute shortage of functioning equipment for provision of tertiary healthcare services.